Ground: "Where Are We Now?"

 Materials: Linseed oil, encaustic wax, natural earth pigment & gesso on canvas & board

-I have been based at Manchester Artists Studio Association since I re-located from Norwich to the North West 5 years ago and have seen much change in the city from when I left in the late 80’s, especially in the last few years.
-When I look out of my studio window at MASA which sits on the edge of the Salford/Manchester border I see the ominous shadow of high rise apartments and office blocks, some completed and many others in construction.
-I contemplate the parallels between Berlin and Manchester and I’m reminded that the rise of the Northern Powerhouse, in many ways beneficial to the economy, provides a challenging threat to the collection of affordable artists studios and creative communities in Greater Manchester.
+In the creation of this work I was mindful of the parallels between Berlin and Greater Manchester.
+I have recently moved to a new studio at Islington Mill in Salford, Greater Manchester.
+I have moved spaces four times in the last seven years due to being displaced as a result of the ongoing developments in the city.
+There is an ever present ominous shadow of cranes, building works, high rise apartments, and office blocks, some completed and many others in construction.
+I contemplate the parallels between Berlin and Manchester and I’m reminded that the rise of the Northern Powerhouse, perceived to be beneficial to the economy, provides a challenging threat to the collection of affordable artists studios and creative communities in Greater Manchester.

-Helen Pidd is North of England editor of the Guardian, based in Manchester and went, she spent 2011 in Germany as Berlin correspondent.
+Helen Pidd is North of England editor of the Guardian and spent 2011 in Germany as Berlin correspondent.